lightvector/KataGo/python/selfplay/consecutive/README.md

 ## Backing up logs

 Moving the files with `mv` won't work since the script will still write to the same physical address on the disk.
 But you can `cp` the file to another location and empty the current one.

+## How to stop

+The script writes to save_pid.txt which has the PID of the script process running in the background.
+You can use the `kill` command to stop it.